Anthony Ackroyd: Biography

 He has written for TV and film including the sketch show The Comedy Company and two years writing for an internet sitcom spin off for Jim Carrey's Ace Ventura character.
 He has workshopped material with writer-performers such as Billy Crystal and Rowan Atkinson.
-Ackroyd's articles have appeared in the Sydney Morning Herald, The Age, Vogue, Life Etc., Studio, Eco Magazine, Parenting, Men's Stuff, the Good Weekend and Good Taste.
+Ackroyd's articles have appeared in The Sydney Morning Herald, The Age, Vogue, Life Etc., Studio, Eco Magazine, Parenting, Men's Stuff, the Good Weekend and Good Taste.
 He has held the position of senior writer at Granada ITV.
-For 3 years he was the director of the Bowral Of Laughs Comedy Festival held in Bowral, NSW.
+For 3 years he was the director of the Bowral Of Laughs Comedy Festival held in Bowral, New South Wales.

 Ackroyd's film work includes roles in the movies Reckless Kelly, Gino, and WillFull.
 He provided the voice of Dragon on the children's TV show Magic Mountain.

-Ackroyd became a frequent impersonator of former Australian Prime Minister Kevin Rudd, and hosted his own show Political Bent.
+Ackroyd became a frequent impersonator of former Australian prime minister Kevin Rudd, and hosted his own show Political Bent.

 At the 2014 by-election for the seat of Griffith, brought about following the retirement of Kevin Rudd from the Australian House of Representatives, Ackroyd contested the poll representing the Bullet Train party.
 He was also a candidate at the 2016 federal election for the seat of Wentworth, representing the Arts Party.

 Ackroyd was a senior tutor teaching the Advanced Diploma comedy and improvisation courses at Screenwise Acting School in Sydney.

 Ackroyd has been CEO of his companies Feel Betterer, Creative Call, Write My Fire, Story Of You, and The Laughter Advantage.
 He is currently active as a comedian, writer, speaker, and coach.
+He currently heads his company Elevate Your Life.